stevencuaca/crud-nativescript/README.md

 A CRUD mobile application.

 This app is connected to a free web hosting to store database.
-Developed using NativeScript.
+Developed using NativeScript Angular Integration.

-Check my youtube video: https://youtu.be/MDQNEVZsAVQ
+Check for the documentation: https://docs.nativescript.org/angular/start/quick-setup and also check my youtube video: https://youtu.be/MDQNEVZsAVQ